sebastianwachter/ScratchCard/README.md

 }, false);
 ```

-5. Profit!
+#### 5. Profit!

 ## Contributing
-If you find any bugs or propose features open up a issue or propose a pull request.
+If you find any bugs please open up an issue.
+If you added any features propose a pull request and I will look into it.

 # License
 MIT